Guide

 On iPhone:

-2. Press "Install app" in Chrome or "Add to Home Screen" in FireFox
+- Press "Add to Home Screen"

 If you're on Chrome Desktop you can press the button to the left of the bookmark button in the url bar.